Khalsa: Background

 The Sikhs faced religious persecution during the Mughal Empire rule.
 Guru Arjan Dev, the fifth Guru, was arrested and executed by Mughal Emperor Jahangir in 1606.
 The following Guru, Guru Hargobind formally militarised the Sikhs and emphasised the complementary nature of the temporal power and spiritual power.
 In 1675, Guru Tegh Bahadur, the ninth Guru of the Sikhs and the father of Guru Gobind Singh was executed by the Mughal emperor Aurangzeb for resisting religious persecution of non-Muslims, and for refusing to convert to Islam.
 Guru Gobind Singh's sons were killed since they refused to convert to Islam.
+The Dadupanthis had a tradition that was known as Khalsa, being inspired by the Sikh tradition.